-Stream habitat is created and maintained by the dynamic interaction of multiple physical, chemical and biological processes that function at a range of spatial and temporal scales (Chapter 2 of this document).
+Stream habitat is created and maintained by the dynamic interplay of multiple physical, chemical and biological processes that function at diverse spatial and temporal scales (Chapter 2 of this document).
 Historically, restoration efforts were primarily quick fix, in-channel engineering efforts that were implemented without adequate knowledge of watershed and ecosystem processes and characteristics.
-These restoration efforts were often conducted at inappropriate locations or inappropriate spatial and temporal scales and did not address the processes that were limiting the production of habitat or species.
-Therefore, structural and functional failures were common.
+These restoration efforts were often conducted at inappropriate locations or at inappropriate spatial and temporal scales and ignored the processes that were limiting habitat quality or species survival.
+Hence, structural and functional failures were common.
 Appropriate habitat assessments could have prevented many of these failures.

 The purpose of a habitat assessment is to characterize the present (and/or historic) state of habitat and the processes that create and maintain it so that problems and appropriate restoration options and obstacles can be identified and prioritized.
 It provides the technical basis for making decisions concerning land management as well as restoration and mitigation policy, planning, and project development.
-In light of the limited resources available to put towards restoration efforts, the risk of project failure, and the risk of unintended detrimental habitat and infrastructure impacts when watershed processes and conditions are not well understood, some degree of assessment should be conducted for all projects in order to maximize their long-term success.
-Assessment costs should be considered part of the cost of project implementation and should therefore be included in a project budget.
-It is usually more cost effective to adequately assess watershed conditions before project implementation rather than after a project has failed to meet expectations, especially if more than one project can benefit from the endeavor.
+In light of the limited resources available for restoration, the risk of project failure, and the risk of unintended detrimental habitat and infrastructure impacts when watershed processes and conditions are poorly understood, some degree of assessment should be conducted for all projects in order to maximize the likelihood of their long-term success.
+Assessment costs should be an intergral part of project implementation costs, and therefore, should be included in the project budget.
+It is invariably more cost effective to adequately assess watershed conditions before project implementation rather than after a project has failed to meet expectations, but especially if more than one project can benefit from the endeavor.